Managing blue-green algae in farm water supplies

 - In addition to registered products (outlined below), Phoslock™ is available for use as a water conditioner, meaning that it reduces the amount of nutrients present in the water column.
 As blue green algae rely on these nutrients for growth, a secondary result of use as a water conditioner may be a reduction in algae.

-There are a number of agricultural chemicals registered for the control of blue-green algae in specific situations such as farm dams, tanks and troughs.
-A full list of products, including the following copper products that are specifically registered for use in Victoria.
+There are several agricultural chemicals registered for the control of blue-green algae in specific situations such as farm dams, tanks and troughs.
+The following copper products are specifically registered for use in Victoria: